pingcap/tidb-operator/docs/design-proposals/tidb-stable-scheduling.md

 When a TiDB cluster is running in a dedicated Kubernetes cluster or nodes of TiDB cluster are reserved for it.
-After a rolling update of TiDB cluster is done, new pods of TiDB member will be scheduled to their previous nodes.
+After a rolling update of TiDB cluster is done, new pods of TiDB members will be scheduled to their previous nodes.
 User does not need to update IP addresses in load balancer.

 ## Proposal